The WYSO Center for Music

-The planned 40,000 sq. ft. building will provide state-of-the-art rehearsal spaces sized for full orchestras, a room designed for percussion including a world class array of percussion instruments; rehearsal rooms perfect for ensembles and chamber music; a piano laboratory; and small teaching studios for private lessons.
+The planned 40,000 sq. ft. building will provide state-of-the-art rehearsal spaces sized for full orchestras, a large studio designed for percussion including a world class array of percussion instruments; rehearsal rooms perfect for ensembles and chamber music; a piano laboratory; and small teaching studios for private lessons.
 The building will hold all of WYSO’s current orchestra and Music Makers programs, administrative offices, a music library— and provide opportunity to grow.

 Since fall of 2020, the organization has been without a home base and has pieced out its program in different facilities throughout the Madison area.
 This new building will allow all of WYSO’s programs to thrive under a single roof and provide the space, location, resources, and connections necessary for WYSO to become a key collaborator in a growing youth arts community.
 WYSO’s new home will be around the corner from the newly-constructed Madison Youth Arts (My Arts), creating a vibrant youth arts synergy on the near-east side.
 Located on a major transit corridor for easy access, the building will be in proximity to area performing arts venues, with space for WYSO’s programs and community events.